BrentSLC/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Setting_up_HTTPS_on_a_DMA.md

 > [!TIP]
 > It is good practice to completely disable **HTTP** by removing the HTTP binding, meaning that only HTTPS traffic will be accepted.
 Once the binding is removed, you can close port 80 in the Windows Firewall.

+> [!NOTE]
+> Make sure the certificate you use is trusted by client machines (devices running Cube, webapps,etc.). see [trusting a certificate in Windows](https://techcommunity.microsoft.com/t5/windows-server-essentials-and/installing-a-self-signed-certificate-as-a-trusted-root-ca-in/ba-p/396105).

 ## Configuring HTTPS in DataMiner

 To configure a DataMiner Agent to use HTTPS, you need to add a line to the *MaintenanceSettings.xml* file (on every DataMiner Agent in the DMS).